tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 There are other considerations between iOS and Android, depending on your application and analysis:
 - Sampling frequency;
 - Sensor accuracy and precision;
 - Platform-level data processing and fusion pipelines for calibrated or derived values, such as orientation.
-Note: As of 1.55, you can now enable Sensor Zoo to eliminate differences in algroithm pipeline by selecting one of the open source algroithms.
+Note: As of 1.55, you can now enable Sensor Zoo to eliminate differences in algorithm pipeline by selecting one of the open source algorithms.
 See https://github.com/tszheichoi/sensor-zoo.

 Toggling **Standardise Units & Frames**  will not account for these potential differences.

-## Notice Anything Else
+## Notice Anything Else?
 If you notice any other differences between operating systems when using Sensor Logger, please reach out or raise an issue in this repository.